PIM-malloc: A Fast and Scalable Dynamic Memory Allocator for Processing-In-Memory (PIM) Architectures

 The second challenge of the straw-man PIM buddy allocator is its susceptibility to thread contention.
 The UPMEM-PIM programming model employs fine-grained multithreading within each PIM core (DPU) to achieve high performance.
-Ideally, the PIM memory allocator should provide low-latency, high-throughput allocation services even under such multithreaded environment.
-Unfortunately, when multiple threads simultaneously request (de)allocation within a given timeframe, the buddy allocator -- protected by a mutex -- can only process one thread's allocation and deallocation request at a time, forcing the remaining threads to be stuck in a busy-waiting state.
+When multiple threads simultaneously request (de)allocation within a given timeframe, the buddy allocator -- protected by a mutex -- can only process one thread's allocation and deallocation request at a time, forcing the remaining threads to be stuck in a busy-waiting state.
 In \fig{fig:thread_contention}, we show the effect of thread contention on memory allocation performance.
 Under a 16-thread execution scenario, severe thread contention causes significant fluctuations in memory allocation latency, unlike in single-thread memory allocation where the latency remains fairly stable as shown in \fig{fig:thread_contention}(a).
 This behavior occurs because it is busy-waiting for its turn to acquire the mutex and have its allocation request serviced (\fig{fig:thread_contention}(b)).